 But, when fascism rears its ugly head, we need to call it out.
 Even if it comes from the left.
 Liberal Fascism shows not only why that is the case, but also why its accurate to say that most progressive ideas and deeply-help beliefs are just Americanized versions of fascist ideology.
 It’s a book you need to read immediately.
 We often hear liberals say that conservatives are the true fascists.

 That was, for example, an accusation often leveled against George W. Bush.
 But, in reality, nothing could be less accurate.
 Conservatives stand for free markets, individual rights, free speech, and a small government.
-Progressives, on the other hand, stand for public morality, shutting down opposing viewpoints, physical violence against political enemies, and Big Government solutions to every possible issue.
+Progressives, on the other hand, are members of a wild, woke mob and stand for public morality, shutting down opposing viewpoints, rewriting the English language to benefit their political objectives, physical violence against political enemies, and Big Government solutions to every possible issue.
 Who do you think the real fascists are?
 I tend to agree with Goldberg in Liberal Fascism on this issue.

 By: Gen Z Conservative